Vishaal Consultancy Services

 Introduction

 Balancing employee welfare while maintaining industrial productivity could be a feat difficult to achieve, that’s where India’s labour laws emerge as the cornerstones in the workforce ecosystem.
 Working hours as per labour law in India are among one of the most critical aspects which dictate how long employees can work, their rest period, and provisions for overtime.
-Understanding these regulations is essential for compliance and fostering a fair workplace not only for employers and their HR personnel but also for employees.
-In this blog, we’ll explore the working hours rules in India, including the minimum and maximum working hours in India, and throw some light on the legal frameworks that govern them.

 What are the Labour Working Hours in India?